bildvitta/asteroid/README.md

 $ npm link @bildvitta/quasar-app-extension-asteroid
 ```

-Now your project is linked with asteroid directory and not anymore with is installed within node_module's project.
+Now your project is linked with asteroid directory and not anymore with is installed within node_modules of project.
 For unlink asteroid directory, inside your project:
 ```
 $ npm i